São Paulo: Urban planning

 The effectiveness of these plans has been seen by some planners and historians as questionable.
 Some of these scholars argue that such plans were produced exclusively for the benefit of the wealthier strata of the population while the working classes would be relegated to the traditional informal processes.
 In São Paulo until the mid-1950s, the plans were based on the idea of "demolish and rebuild", including former Mayor Francisco Prestes Maia's road plan for São Paulo (known as the Avenues Plan) or Saturnino de Brito's plan for the Tietê River.
 The Plan of the Avenues was implemented during the 1920s and sought to build large avenues connecting the city center with the outskirts.
-This plan included renewing the commercial city center, leading to real estate speculation and gentrification of several downtown neighborhoods.
+This plan included renewing the commercial city center, leading to real estate speculation and gentrification of several city centre districts.
 The plan also led to the expansion of bus services, which would soon replace the trolley as the preliminary transportation system.
 This contributed to the outwards expansion of São Paulo and the peripherization of poorer residents.
-Peripheral neighborhoods were usually unregulated and consisted mainly of self-built single-family houses.
+Peripheral districts were usually unregulated and consisted mainly of self-built single-family houses.

 In 1968 the Urban Development Plan proposed the Basic Plan for Integrated Development of São Paulo, under the administration of Figueiredo Ferraz.
 The main result was zoning laws.
 It lasted until 2004 when the Basic Plan was replaced by the current Master Plan.
 That zoning, adopted in 1972, designated "Z1" areas (residential areas designed for elites) and "Z3" (a "mixed zone" lacking clear definitions about their characteristics).
 Zoning encouraged the growth of suburbs with minimal control and major speculation.
 After the 1970s peripheral lot regulation increased and infrastructure in the periphery improved, driving land prices up.
 The poorest and the newcomers now could not purchase their lot and build their house, and were forced to look for a housing alternative.
 As a result, favelas and precarious tenements (cortiços) appeared.
 These housing types were often closer to the city's center: favelas could sprawl in any unused terrain (often dangerous or unsanitary) and decaying or abandoned buildings for tenements were abundant inside the city.
 Favelas went back into the urban perimeter, occupying the small lots not yet occupied by urbanization – alongside polluted rivers, railways, or between bridges.
 By 1993, 19.8% of São Paulo's population lived in favelas, compared to 5.2% in 1980.
 Today, it is estimated that 2.1 million Paulistas live in favelas, which represents about 11% of the metropolitan area's population.